Every single pound raised is put to use helping us meet our charitable objectives: support and information, awareness and research.

 We have very low overheads.
 We are run by a committee of dedicated volunteers.
 Our tiny staff team work from home, so we have almost no office costs.
-All the money you donate goes directly towards helping people with nystagmus, raising awareness and funding research.
+Every penny goes directly towards helping people with nystagmus, raising awareness and funding research.

-In recent years the Nystagmus Network has invested in scientific and medical research into nystagmus at universities and hospitals in Cardiff, Leicester, London, Plymouth, Sheffield and Southampton to develop more advanced diagnostic testing, including genetics and investigate potential therapies to improve the quality of life for people living with congenital and acquired nystagmus.
-We continue to fund and support nystagmus research, working closely with researchers and clinicians.
+Since the 1990s the Nystagmus Network has invested in scientific and medical research into nystagmus at universities and hospitals in Cardiff, Leicester, London, Plymouth, Sheffield and Southampton to develop more advanced diagnostic testing, including genetics, and investigate potential therapies to improve the quality of life for people living with congenital and acquired nystagmus.

 We fund and organise an annual national research workshop, bringing together the foremost experts to encourage collaboration towards the next level and perhaps even a new breakthrough.

 Funding research in the future

 Thanks to the generosity of our fundraisers, we have been able to commit to joint investment in partnership with the UK’s biggest sight charity, Fight for Sight, in a brand new PhD studentship in nystagmus research as well as continuing to offer at least one annual small research grant of £15,000.